ocaml/ocaml.org/data/tutorials/language/3ds_02_maps.md

 ## Working With Maps

-Let's look at a few functions for working with maps using the following maps:
+Throughout the rest of this tutorial, we use the following map:
 ```ocaml
 # let lucky_numbers = StringMap.of_list [
     ("leostera", 2112);